dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 The proxy is configured in:

 - The _proxy.conf.js_ file for the Angular client.
-- The _webpack.config.js_ for the React client.
+- The _webpack.config.js_ file for the React client.
 - The _vite.config.ts_ file for the Vue client.

 ## Explore the Angular client